davidissamattos/davidissamattos.github.io/content/post/2021/package-with-stan.md

 Problems that I have encountered so far:

 * Generated quantities: as before I was trying to use the generated quantities in Stan for the predict function.
 However, the same model that compiled and worked with `rstan` stopped working in some of the `bpcs` use cases.
 The error message did not help much since the csv file is not even created.
-I **suspect** that this was the error that was appearing with ubsan-clang but now instead of a memory error in CRAN, this is caught in `cmdstan`.
+I **suspect** that this was the error that was appearing with ubsan-clang but now instead of a memory error in CRAN, this is caught in the `cmdstan`.
   * Based on that I decided to move the generated quantities directly to R. This created a bit of code repetition (in R and in Stan), but now all models work properly.
 The code is a bit easier to debug and test.
 Performance impact was small for most of my test cases.
 I use a for loop for every observation in the prediciton dataset but for each posterior sample is vectorized.
 In the future, I plan to make everything vectorized, which should improve prediction perfomance for larger datasets.
 * I my tests, I am sampling several test data sets to test different models combinations.
 Once in a while I have an error of not finding the csv file.
 It didn't seem to be systematic or dependent on a model
   * These only appeared with testthat test and not when I run each one independently